Benefits for Adults

-Personal Independence Payment (PIP) can help you with some of the extra costs if you have a long term ill-health or disability.
+Personal Independence Payment (PIP) can help you with some of the extra costs if you have long term ill-health or disability.
 The amount you get depends on how your condition affects you, not the condition itself.

 We have two factsheets available for people applying or being reassessed for PIP.

 Speak to your haemophilia centre nursing team if you need more help filling in the form.
-You can also ask them to check your form before you send if off.
+You can also ask them to check your form before you send it off.
 It’s a good idea to keep a copy of your completed form.
 You can take it with you to your assessment and use it to make sure that you don’t forget anything you want to mention.

 More information can be found here:

 Citizens Advice can also give you help understanding PIP.